Laredo Ranchettes West, Texas

 Laredo Ranchettes West is a census-designated place (CDP) in Webb County, Texas, United States.
 This was a new CDP formed from parts of the Laredo Ranchettes CDP prior to the 2010 census.
-Although a new CDP the population was listed as zero.
+Although a new CDP, the population was listed as zero.

 Geography

 Laredo Ranchettes West is located at 27°29′24″N 99°22′13″W (27.490034, -99.370145).

 The CDP has a total area of 0.1 sqmi, all land.

+Demographics

+Laredo Ranchettes West first appeared as a census designated place in the 2010 U.S. census, one of nine CDPS (La Coma, Laredo Ranchettes West, Los Altos, Ranchitos East, San Carlos I, San Carlos II, Tanquecitos South Acres, and Tanquecitos South Acres II) from parts of Laredo Ranchettes CDP, and Pueblo Nuevo.

+2020 census

 Education

 Residents are in the United Independent School District.
 Zoned schools include: Freedom Elementary School, Raul Perales Middle School, and United South High School.

 The designated community college for Webb County is Laredo Community College.